Russell Wilson Workout and Diet

 ‘I learned how veteran guys took care of their bodies, like waking up early to do the ice tub and the hot tub, and of course, proper hydration.’

-Russell Wilson’s Fitness Routine
+Russell Wilson’s Workout Routine

 In the off-season, Wilson lifts 4 days per week, and does a split between speed and strength, alternating days on and days off between sessions.